ART TO ACTION ON CODORNICES CREEK WITH

 Restoration of the section of Codornices Creek nearest to the Ursula Sherman Village began in 2004 (left).
 Volunteers with Friends of Five Creeks helped with weeding and planting (middle).
 Lush vegetation now lines the creek (right).

-With financial support from the Open Circle Foundation, I facilitated three art-with-nature outings along the creek.
-Our group consisted of children from the village, parents of some of the children, lead teacher Taaj Avery, village staff, Susan Schwartz (President of Friends of Five Creeks) and me.
+With financial support from the Open Circle Foundation, I facilitated three art-with-nature outings along the creek in 2008, and six outings in 2009 and 2010.
+Our groups consisted of children from the village, parents of some of the children, Village edication staff staff, Susan Schwartz (President of Friends of Five Creeks) and me.

 My primary goal for the project was to connect the children with the natural environment close to the village through education, exploration, and art making.
 I also sought to provide opportunities for creative expression and to deepen the connections among the children, staff, and parents through personal and collective action in nature.
 I wanted the children to not just feel more comfortable being in nature, but also to feel firsthand its ability to inspire and to bring people together in community.
 I also wanted to stimulate the children to care about nature and to inspire them to act on behalf of the environment throughout their lives.